-Playcerium bifurcatum is part of the Polypodiaceae family and is an epiphyte found in rainforests of Java, New Guinea and Australia.
-P.bifurcatum have two types of frond, one is at the base of the plant and is shield shaped, this supports this plant and is responsible for breaking down debris (that falls from the host tree) that can be turned into nutrients.
+Platycerium bifurcatum is part of the Polypodiaceae family, its native range is E. Australia, Lord Howe Island, New Caledonia.
+Platycerium bifurcatum have two types of frond, one is at the base of the plant and is shield shaped, this supports this plant and is responsible for breaking down debris (that falls from the host tree) that can be turned into nutrients.
 The second kind is drooping and forked like antlers.

 Genus epithet Platycerium is derived from the Greek 'platys' (broad) and 'keras' (horn), a reference to the antler-like fronds.
 Bifurcatum means divided into equal parts.

 Light: Bright indirect light, meaning the plant sees the sun for 0-4 hours per day - this could be through trees or a translucent curtain, it’s important for the plant to see the sky in order to thrive.
 Platycerium bifurcatum can handle a few hours of filtered sun.

 Water: Water crown regularly, allow the potting mix to dry out a little between waterings.